 Salt and white pepper to taste

-To make the peanut satay sauce, heat the oil in a small pot and gently sauté the garlic, chilies, and lemongrass for 45 seconds till cooked but not browned.
-Add the red chili powder and stir.
+To make the peanut satay sauce, heat the oil in a small pot and gently sauté the garlic, chillies, and lemongrass for 45 seconds till cooked but not browned.
+Add the red chilli powder and stir.
 Take off the heat and add the peanut butter and coconut milk.
 Mix well.
 Put back on a low flame and cook the mix till the oils are extruded out of the paste and the peanut sauce turns a beautiful light brown, about 10 minutes.
 Take off the heat and mix in the cilantro, lime juice, salt and pepper.
 Taste and adjust seasoning as needed.

-This sauce has a lot of oil due to the peanut butter and coconut milk, I drain it by making a depression in the center of the sauce and allowing the oils to collect in the pot.
+This sauce has a lot of oil due to the peanut butter and coconut milk, I drain it by making a depression in the centre of the sauce and allowing the oils to collect in the pot.
 Spoon off gently with a teaspoon.
 Pat down with paper towels to remove excess oils.

 Add the ground chicken, salt and pepper and cook on medium heat working the mince with a spatula to break up up the crumbles to very small pieces, you want it to be a small crumb size, not lumpy.
 Sauté till the meat has given out its juices and is cooked through.
 Take off the heat.
 Mix in the mint when cool.